 Cara Ellen Modisett is a collaborative pianist, essayist, editor and teacher.
-She teaches writing and journalism at Ferrum College, is staff collaborative pianist at Radford University, director of communications for St. John’s Episcopal Church and music director at St. Elizabeth’s Episcopal Church in Roanoke, Va.
+She is staff collaborative pianist at Radford University, director of communications for St. John’s Episcopal Church and music director at St. Elizabeth’s Episcopal Church in Roanoke, Va.
 She graduated from JMU with degrees in English and piano performance and holds an MFA in creative nonfiction from Goucher College.
 In the past, she has taught composition and advised the newspaper and literary magazine at Ferrum College.

-For the past two years, Cara lived in Memphis, serving as minister of communication for Church of the Holy Communion Episcopal.
+Cara lived in Memphis from 2014 until 2016, serving as minister of communication for Church of the Holy Communion Episcopal.
 While there, she performed as a pianist at University of Memphis and wrote three cover stories for Memphis magazine.
 She was curator and writer of the Prayers of the People for the Episcopal Church’s General Convention in 2015 (a project in collaboration with the Society of St. John the Evangelist), is a contributing editor to Episcopal Cafe and interviewed composer David Hurd for The Living Church.
 While at Holy Communion, she founded the reading series Words3 (Words, Cubed) which continues in Memphis.
 She has also relaunched this series in Roanoke – it takes place on second Thursdays at the Roanoke Symphony Orchestra’s Green Room, with sponsorship from the Dr. Robert L.A.
 Keeley Healing Arts Program at Carilion Clinic.

 She was editor of Blue Ridge Country magazine for five years, working as an editor and writer for Leisure Publishing (now LeisureMedia360) for 12.
 She has been an announcer, reporter and producer for WVTF public radio and communications advisor for the Episcopal Diocese of Southwestern Virginia.
 In summer 2014, she was Artist in Residence for Carilion Clinic.